ibm-cloud-docs/account/ts-create-org.md

 {: #nosecondorg}
 {: troubleshoot}

 You try to create more than one org, and you have a Lite account.
+{: shortdesc}

 You receive an error message when you try to create a new organization.
 {: tsSymptoms}